 Human experience of acute overdose with PREZISTA/ritonavir is limited.
 No specific antidote is available for overdose with PREZISTA.
 Treatment of overdose with PREZISTA consists of general supportive measures including monitoring of vital signs and observation of the clinical status of the patient.
-If indicated, elimination of unabsorbed active substance is to be achieved by emesis.
-Administration of activated charcoal may also be used to aid in removal of unabsorbed active substance.
 Since PREZISTA is highly protein bound, dialysis is unlikely to be beneficial in significant removal of the active substance.